 OLD MAYFAIR – THE PRACTICALS

-Old Mayfair takes place every* Thursday at 10.45 am.
-Year round.
+Old Mayfair takes place every Tuesday and Thursday at 10.45 am in the Summer and on Thursdays in the Winter

 N.B. the Mayfair walk ends in New Bond Street, near Bond Street Tube and Oxford Circus Tube.